MikhailArkhipov/vscode-r/src/VSCode/README.md

 ## Troubleshooting
 - **.NET Core not found** You can bypass .NET Core check by setting `dependencyChecks` setting to false.
+- **Launching server using command dotnet failed.**.
+Most probably libzip is missing and extensions was unable to install it.
+Try installing [Homebrew](https://brew.sh/), then run `brew install libzip`.
 - **R Interpreter not found**
 The broker (ASP.NET Core process) is configurable via `Microsoft.R.Host.Broker.Config.json`.
 Example:
 ```